focus-editor/focus/LOG.md

     - Color cursor differently depending on what scope we're in

 # DONE
++ Load a buffer and populate auxiliary structures
 + Display some text with newlines
 + Change font size according to monitor DPI
 + Detect that scale has changed and print a message